cmdsdude/scb/README.md

-# scb
+# Simply the Best
-The Systematic Cookbook
+A Systematic Cookbook